Classification of Du Val del Pezzo surfaces of Picard rank one in characteristic two and three: Classification of Du Val del Pezzo surfaces in characteristic two and three

 \subsection{Characteristic two}

 In this subsection, we treat the case where $p=2$.
-Let $X$ be a singular Du Val del Pezzo surface with Picard rank one.
+Let $X$ be a singular Du Val del Pezzo surface of Picard rank one.
 By the same proof as in \cite[pp.14--15]{Ye}, we obtain that $K_X^2 \neq 7, 9$, and $X$ is the quadric cone in $\PP^3_k$ when $K_X^2=8$.
 For this reason, we assume that $K_X^2 \leq 6$.
 We follow the notation of Lemma \ref{reduction}.
+By Remark \ref{rem:matrix}, we already know the intersection matrix of negative curves on $Y_i$ for $i\geq 0$.

 We start with the case where $K_X^2=1$.
 The pairs of $Y_0$ and $Y=Y_1$ are listed as in Table \ref{table:deg1}, where $n$ is the number of the NECs on $Y_1$.